Nursing (B.S.N.)

 The following upper-level professional nursing courses are required.
 The remaining General Education Requirements and liberal arts credits comprise the balance of the minimum 120 credits required for the Bachelor of Science in Nursing.

-RN to BSN students are required to complete 6 credits of cognate courses that supports the terminal objectives for the BSN program.
-Students are encouraged to reach out to the Undergraduate Program Director to discuss course options.
+RN-to-BSN students are required to complete six credits of cognate courses that support the terminal objectives of the BSN program.
+Students are encouraged to contact the Undergraduate Program Director to discuss course options.

 First Year | ||